 If you will be utilizing a service dog on campus, please contact Student Accessibility Services so you can be informed of the rights and responsibilities as it relates to the use of a service dog.
 Service animals are subject to local dog licensing and registration requirements.

-Companion or Emotional Support Animals: A Companion or Emotional Support animal may differ from a Service Animal in that they have not been individually trained to perform a task.
+Companion or Emotional Support Animals: A companion or emotional support animal may differ from a service animal in that they have not been individually trained to perform a task.
 This type of animal provides emotional or psychiatric comfort to the handler in a residential setting and is protected under the Fair Housing Act.
-This animal does not have to be a dog but must be reasonable and the request supported by the appropriate documentation of disability.
+This animal does not have to be a dog, but must be reasonable, and the request supported by the appropriate documentation of a disability.

 Students may not bring a companion or emotional support animals on campus without prior authorization.